NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

   | *******************************************

 The remainder of the file consists of the :math:`C`-factors themselves, and the error upon the :math:`C`-factors.
-Each line is now the :math:`C-`factor for each datapoint, with the whitespace separated uncertainty.
+Each line is now the :math:`C`-factor for each data point, with the whitespace separated uncertainty.
 For example, for *Dataset* with five points, the data section of a ``CFACTOR`` file may be: